 THIS RECIPE MAKES 1 GALLON OF BEER.

-No need to be silent about this immortal wheat, perfectly spiced with coriander and orange essence.
+A supernatural force of flavor awaits all who dare ferment this gilded potion of Bohemian legend.
 Signature series mixes feature complex blends of specialty malts, combined with the finest hops by master brewers in New Zealand’s famous Speight’s brewery, providing the optimum flavor profiles for world-class beers.
-Contains malted wheat, malted barley, water, hops, natural orange essence, coriander seeds and yeast.
+Contains malted barley, water, hops, hop extract and yeast.
 No additives.
 No preservatives.

 - (1) packet Dry Brewing Yeast